mrash/psad/Bit-Vector/README.txt

 constants accordingly.

-The greater the size of this basic storage unit, the better the complexity (= execution speed) of the methods in this module, but also the greater the average waste of unused bits in the last word.
+The greater the size of this basic storage unit, the better the complexity (= execution speed) of the methods in this package, but also the greater the average waste of unused bits in the last word.

 The range of available methods is exceptionally large for this kind of library;